 Ice Cream Machine

 Warm weather calls for ice cream.
-But trips to the grocery store are few and far between these days.
 That's why grabbing an ice cream machine for dad is a very good idea.
 With his own machine, he can make his way through all of our ice cream recipes.
 They may even be better than his local ice cream truck.

 The doohickies continue, this time with a food dehydrator.
-With this big boy, dad can experiment with all sorts of dehydrating, whether he wants to make his own jerky or replicate Trader Joe's dried mangoes, which are the best quarantine snack we've discovered thus far.
+With this big boy, dad can experiment with all sorts of dehydrating, whether he wants to make his own jerky or replicate Trader Joe's dried mangoes.

 Mortar and Pestle